wp-slimstat/wp-slimstat/readme.txt

 * [Fix] Line height of report rows has been added to avoid conflicts with other plugins tweaking this parameter in the admin (thank you, [yk11](https://wordpress.org/support/topic/widgets-bottom-is-cut-off)).

 = 3.9.3 =
-* [New] We're starting to work on a completely redesigned data layer, which will require less SQL resources and offer a much needed performance improvement.
+* [Note] We're starting to work on a completely redesigned data layer, which will require less SQL resources and offer a much needed performance improvement.
 Stay tuned.
 * [New] Three new settings to turn off the tracker completely on specific links (internal and external), by class name, rel attribute or simply by URL.
 * [Update] MaxMind GeoLite IP has been updated to the latest version (2015-01-06).
 * [Fix] Bug affecting our add-ons setting page, in some specific circumstances (thank you, Erik).